ActiveXperts SMS Messaging Server

-- Incoming e-mail messages are stored in a central message database
+- Incoming e-mail messages are stored in a central database

 - All E-mail communications can be viewed real-time using the SMS Messaging Monitor application

-- All configuration information is stored in a central, vendor independent database.
+- All configuration information is stored in a central database.

-- All incoming and outgoing messages is stored in a central, vendor independent database.
+- All incoming and outgoing messages is stored in a central database.

 - The SMS Messaging Server Manager enables you to define different views of the database

 - An API is provided to allow custom scripting.
-The API provides full access to the Configuration Database and the Message Database
+The API provides full access to the database

 Scripting low/medium volume